 Inspection and Palpation

 The ears are first visualized with the patient in a seated position facing the examiner.
 The examiner should note any asymmetry of the ears or any prominence, and a note should be made of any resting facial asymmetry.
 Starting with the 'better' ear and using the otoscope as a light source, the examiner should inspect the preauricular area for any surgical or traumatic scars, masses, evidence of pits or sinuses, or skin changes such as erythema or desquamation.
 The pinna itself requires a detailed inspection for congenital malformations, scars, erythema, edema, masses, or exudate from the external auditory canal.
 If there are any piercings, a note should be made of any signs of infection, and the examiner should be vigilant for signs of perichondritis.
 Finally, the postauricular area should be inspected for scars and erythema.
-Mastoid erythema, swelling, loss of the post-auricular sulcus, and anteroinferior displacement of the pinna are all signs of mastoiditis.
+Mastoid erythema, swelling, loss of the post-auricular sulcus, tenderness to palpation, and anteroinferior displacement of the pinna are all signs of mastoiditis.
 The 'worse' ear should then be inspected in turn.

 Following this inspection, the mastoid and tragus should be palpated for tenderness, indicating mastoiditis and otitis externa, respectively.
 Pre- and post-auricular lymphadenopathy should also be noted.